BenjaminGuinet/BenjaminGuinet.github.io/_posts/2024-01-27-advanced-images.md

 ## **Sexual selection - Indirect advantages**

-Another direct and seemingly obvious advantage is choosing a sexual partner who will help raise the young for some species.
-Females will choose a good father to help them build a nest and feed the young.
-These behaviours are observed in many bird species, but also in mice.

-A final example can be found in bullfrogs.
-Females will prefer males with the ‘best’ territory.
-The eggs will thus be protected from predators during their development.
-Sexual selection - Indirect advantages

 An indirect advantage is less obvious to the female and can be interpreted as a gamble.
 The female will have to detect whether a male is a good partner on the basis of clues that are more or less clear (to our human eyes).
 If she wins her bet, the female will produce healthy offspring who will in turn be able to produce numerous offspring, indirectly increasing the female's reproductive success.